2013-2014 Student Staff

 Meghan Spratt is a graduate student in the Architecture B.S/M.S dual degree program.
 She will have a minor in Construction Management and a core concentration in Art History.
 She is originally from Cold Spring, NY.
 Apart from being a student, Meghan loves to take part in rebuild projects and is involved with Habitat Project when she can find time.
 Upon earning both Bachelor and Master degrees in Architecture, she is interested in going into either the design field or the project management field of work, and is interested in seeking employment in New York City.
 Whether it is designing, managing, or teaching, Meghan plans on keeping architecture in her life and plans on using her skills to give back to the community as well.

-Jacob Wheeler is a junior in the Architecture B.S degree program.
+Jacob Wheeler is a senior in the Architecture B.S. degree program.
 He is from Winslow, Maine and enjoyed growing up in the small, rural town.
 In addition to enjoying architecture, Jake finds passion in the construction of buildings and is pursuing a minor in Construction Management and a core concentration in Art and Architecture History in order to further his architectural and construction knowledge.
-Upon earning both Bachelor and Master degrees in Architecture, he is interested in becoming part of a successful Architecture firm in New England.
-He has hopes of one day returning to Maine and pursuing a long career in the Architecture industry.
+Upon earning both a Bachelor and Master degree in Architecture, he is interested in becoming part of a successful architecture firm in New England.
+He hopes to one day return to Maine and pursue a long career in the architecture industry.